nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * addEto 1 d/Project Meeting i/WEEKLY at/24-04-2021
 * addEto 2 d/CS2101 Presentation i/NONE at/24-04-2021

+#### Adding a deadline to a project: `addDto`
+Adds a deadline to a specified project.

+Format: `addDto PROJECT_INDEX d/DESCRIPTION by/REPEATABLE_DATE`

+* Adds a deadline to the project at the specified `PROJECT_INDEX`.
+  The project index refers to the number shown beside the project in the side menu.
+  The index **must be a positive integer** 1, 2, 3, …​
+* `REPEATABLE_DATE` must be in `dd-MM-yyyy` format.

+Examples:
+* addDto 1 d/Milestone v1.2 by/01-03-2021
+* addDto 2 d/CS2101 Project Submission by/15-03-2021

 ### Contacts Lists

 #### Adding a person: `add`